Abram Molarsky: Early life

 Born into a Jewish family in Kyiv, then part of the Russian Empire (now Ukraine), Molarsky immigrated with his parents and brother Maurice to the United States via London in 1887.
 To help support the family, he played violin in the nascent Philadelphia Orchestra.
 In 1889 he began studying painting at the Pennsylvania Academy of the Fine Arts in Philadelphia.
 His teachers included William Merritt Chase, Thomas Anshutz, and Cecilia Beaux.

 Abram Molarsky and his younger brother Maurice Molarsky, who was also a student at the Pennsylvania Academy, went to Paris to continue their artistic studies.
 Maurice arrived in 1904 and set up a studio at 93 rue de Vaugirard in Montparnasse.
 Abram joined him in 1905.

 In Paris, Abram was inspired by the French Impressionists and Post Impressionists to focus on light and color.
-There he met his future wife, Philadelphia painter and illustrator Sarah Anne Shreve, who was sharing a studio on rue de la Grande Chaumière with another Philadelphia painter, Anne Estelle Rice.
+There he met his future wife, Philadelphia painter and illustrator Sarah Ann Shreve, who was sharing a studio on rue de la Grande Chaumière with another Philadelphia painter, Anne Estelle Rice.

 Molarsky returned to Philadelphia in 1906 by way of London, where his teacher William Merritt Chase had provided him with an introduction to painter John Singer Sargent.
 Molarsky met with Sargent in his Chelsea studio and was given a tour that included Sargent's storeroom.
 It was filled with portraits that Sargent's clients had rejected.
 Don't become a portrait painter, the great man advised him.
 At the time, Sargent himself was on the verge of giving up portrait painting.
 Molarsky took his advice to heart and thereafter focused mainly on landscapes and still lifes.

 In 1908 Molarsky married Sarah Ann Shreve in Philadelphia.
 Shortly thereafter, the two moved to the Boston area and settled into a house on Front Street in Weymouth, Massachusetts.
 They stayed in the Boston area for seven years, where Sarah gave birth to two sons, Osmond in 1909 and Delmar in 1913.
 They sometimes summered in Provincetown before moving to New Jersey in 1916.